 - Innovative sensor and multi-sensor technologies for heterogeneous application areas

-- Highlighting new approaches for developing sensors using flexible Frontend and Backend pilot lines
+- Highlighting new approaches for developing sensors using flexible frontend and backend pilot lines

 Presenting the IoSense Technology Demonstrators

 IoSense targets multiple key application areas to help tackle grand societal challenges of our and future generations.
-Sensor and app-based innovations in areas such as Smart Mobility, Society, Energy, Health and Production, benefit directly from mart sensor-based systems communicate among themselves, their environment and offer their services to users.
+Sensor and app-based innovations in areas such as Smart Mobility, Society, Energy, Health and Production, benefit directly from smart, sensor-based systems that communicate among themselves, their environment and offer their services to users.
 A necessity for smart objects and machines are suitable sensors that are intelligently integrated into future products.

 IoSense contributions and solutions are realized in different demonstrators, targeting specific application areas.